 In honor of National Biscuit month, I’m sharing a unique recipe with you today that appears in my second book, Come Home To Supper.
-This recipe came from my dear friend, Jyl, who is a wonder in the kitchen.
+This recipe for Ice Cream Rolls came from my dear friend, Jyl, who is a wonder in the kitchen.
 Everything Jyl makes is delicious.
 I love having friends like that.

 Biscuits are as much a part of the Southern heritage as “Y’all” and humidity.
 They’ve kept our ancestors from starving and sent our kids off to school for generations with a full tummy and knowledge that we love ’em.
 This recipe is a fun twist on the classic biscuit that requires only two ingredients.
 We call ’em rolls because they look a little fancier but once you take a bite, you’ll know they’re just good old biscuits in disguise.